vishal-bist-iphtech/HRDesk/README.md

 - **Core Data Entities** — `UserEntity`, `CandidateEntity`, `JobEntity`, `InterviewEntity`, `EmployeeEntity`, `TodoEntity`.
 - **State** — Shared container (`PersistenceController`) provides the managed object context through the environment; `SessionManager` and view models are injected as environment objects.
 - **Notifications** — `NotificationService` (a `UNUserNotificationCenterDelegate`) schedules interview/task reminders at their due time, shows banners while the app is foregrounded, and clears the app badge on activation.

-## Notifications

-To schedule an interview or task and receive a local reminder:

-1. Grant notification permission when prompted on first launch.
-2. Notifications can be toggled in **Profile → Notifications** (opens System Settings if previously denied).
-3. An interview reminder fires at the interview date/time, and a confirmation banner appears ~3 seconds after scheduling.

-## License

-Private project — all rights reserved.